ucb-stat133/stat133-fall-2019/README.md

 ## 2. Intro to Data Technologies: Data Types, Data Objects.

 - :card_index: __Dates__: Sep 04-11
-- :paperclip: __Topics__: How do programming languages and computing environments handle data?
+- :speech_balloon: __Topics__: How do programming languages and computing environments handle data?
 To answer this question we'll discuss basic data types and their implementation in R around vectors and arrays.
 More specifically, we'll focus on fundamental concepts like atomicity, vectorization, recycling, and subsetting.
 Likewise, we will also describe more generic data objects such as lists.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + [Data Types](slides/stat133-06-data-types.pdf)
     + [Vectors](slides/stat133-07-vectors.pdf)
     + [Arrays and Factors](slides/stat133-08-arrays-factors.pdf)